Jako/PDFResource/core/components/pdfresource/docs/usage.md

 ### PDF content template

 The content of the PDF is filled with the chunk defined by `pdfresource.pdfTpl` MODX system setting (or on resource base by the `pdf_options` template variable).
-By default PDFresource uses the `tplPDF` chunk.
+By default PDFResource uses the `tplPDF` chunk.
 You could fill this chunk like a normal MODX template with resource placeholders, snippet calls etc. Since the PDF is not created on the fly, the content is fixed after saving the resource.

 ### PDF styles template

 The style of the PDF is set with the chunk defined by `pdfresource.cssTpl` MODX system setting (or on resource base by the `pdf_options` template variable).
-By default PDFresource uses the `tplCSS` chunk.
+By default PDFResource uses the `tplCSS` chunk.
 There are some limitations with mPDF and CSS (i.e. `position: absolute` works only with elements on root level).

 ### Custom fonts